xStarbound/xStarbound/doc/cosmetics.md

 - **`"bypassNude"`:** [xClient and OpenStarbound.]
 Optional boolean.
 If `true`, this item is visible even when the player is nude (i.e., has the `"nude"` status modifier).
 Doesn't do anything on overlays themselves, but if overlaid on an item with `"bypassEnabled"`, the overlay is also visible while nude (if it's not hidden, of course).
 Useful for underwear!
 Doesn't get networked to stock clients though.
 - **`"hideBody"`:** _[xClient and OpenStarbound. xClient wearers network to all clients.]_ Optional boolean.
 Toggles whether the base humanoid body is invisible when this item is worn and not visually hidden.
 Works on xStarbound overlays and OpenStarbound cosmetic slots.
 On stock clients, this setting can only be changed in the item's asset file (i.e., its `.head`, `.chest`, `.legs` or `.back` file) and the _viewing_ client's setting is what's used.
 On OpenStarbound and xClient, this setting is supported as an instance value, and xClient v4.1.2+, the wearer's body is hidden for _all_ viewing clients if `"hideBody"` is enabled, regardless of its asset setting, but the setting can't be disabled on an item whose asset config has it enabled this way.
 - **`"gender"`:** _[xClient only.]_ Optional string.
 If `"male"` or `"female"`, xClient displays that gender's sprites regardless of the player or NPC's gender; if unspecified or any other value, it does nothing and the vanilla behaviour is used.
 Note that without this setting, xClient always uses the armour sprites for the gender in the player or NPC's identity after overrides.
 Unfortunately visible only on other xClient v4.1.2+ clients, but hey, this is what directive sprites are for!
+- **`"renderLayer"`:** _[xClient only, but visible to OpenStarbound nightly clients if worn on a player entity.]_ Optional string.
+If present and a valid entity render string, visually overrides the player or NPC's default render layer.
+Itself overridden by any override passed to `player.overrideRenderLayer` (a `null` or `nil` clears this «second» override layer).

 [^3] Technically, the supported overlay stack size is unlimited, but xClient's UI caps it at 99.